haltcase/trilogy/README.md

 ## Why?

 You can stop building and rebuilding `sqlite3` for every platform - we already have a JS-only implementation in `SQL.js`.
+Forget about gyp or pre-gyp compilation issues.

-And you can stop writing raw, long and unwieldy query strings when `knex` can do the job easier and in a more JS-friendly syntax.
+You can stop writing raw, long and unwieldy query strings when `knex` can do the job easier and in a more JS-friendly syntax.

 Best of all, think of the simplicity of something like the `nedb` embedded database.
 That's what you get when you use ***trilogy***.